 When to Seek Medical Care for a Dislocated Finger

 When you have a dislocated finger, you should see a doctor at once.
-Delaying a visit to your doctor for a finger jam can make final treatment more difficult and can lead to delayed healing or permanent disability.
+Delaying a visit to your doctor for a finger dislocation can make final treatment more difficult and can lead to delayed healing or permanent disability.

 Seek medical attention immediately if there is any loss of sensation (numbness), if there are any open areas of skin, or if the finger is cold, pale, or bluish in color.